cameraui/docs/cameras/home.md

 <Shot src="/img/cameras/home-grid.png" alt="Home screen with camera cards" />

-Above the cards, **Recent Events** shows the latest detections as a row you can scroll sideways.
-Select an event to jump to it.
+Above the cards, **Recent Events** is a row of recent moments you can scroll sideways.
+A visit with several phases shows one card per moment, like the timeline, and selecting a card opens it at that moment.
+Cards with a recognized face or a read license plate get arrows to browse the pictures, and resting your finger on a card (or hovering on a computer) plays a short preview.
+[Episodes](/detection/episodes) appear here too, as a mosaic card showing how many cameras took part.
 See [Events & detections](/detection/events-and-detections).

 If you have no cameras yet, Home says "No cameras available" and offers **Get started**, which takes admins to the Cameras page to [add one](/cameras/add-camera).